Centre for Comparative and Evolutionary Psychology

 Through a deeper understanding of the minds and behaviours of animals, we're exploring how humans have evolved – from how social structures are formed, to the ways in which evolutionary thinking can help solve the problems of today.

 The research we do is collaborative, and we work with colleagues in other faculties at the University, and with academic and industry partners outside it.
+Our research portal, Pure, has a full list of our staff and researchers working in this area.

 We've worked with Monkey Haven, a sanctuary on the Isle of Wight, to conduct cognitive and behavioural studies with rescued primates.
 We've partnered with The Donkey Sanctuary, where our research is helping to grow our understanding of the behavioural and logistical support needed for global welfare projects.
 We've collaborated with Zantiks Ltd, the only company that designs and builds customised behavioural testing environments for zebrafish, and our work is helping with their development.